 - 1. License each virtual machine with a server license - 2.
-License each user or device with a CAL
+License each user or device with a CAL (for the same or a later version)

 This figure shows an example of licensing virtual machines under the Server+CAL licensing model.